Michael Crichton: Politics

 From 1990 to 1995, Crichton donated $9,750 to Democratic candidates for office.
 According to Pat Choate, Crichton was a supporter of Reform candidate Ross Perot in the 1996 United States presidential election.
+Crichton's 1992 novel Rising Sun delved into the political and economic effect of Japan–United States relations.
+The novel warns against foreign direct investment in the U.S. economy, with Crichton describing it in interviews as "economic suicide" for the United States.
+Crichton stated that his novel was written as a "wakeup call" to Americans.

 In a 2003 speech, Crichton warned against partisanship in environmental legislation, arguing for an apolitical environmentalist movement.
-He stated:

 In 2005, Crichton reportedly met with Republican President George W. Bush to discuss Crichton's novel State of Fear, of which Bush was a fan.
 According to Fred Barnes, Bush and Crichton "talked for an hour and were in near-total agreement."
+In September 2005, Crichton testified on climate change before the U.S. Senate Committee on Environment and Public Works.
+Crichton opined that human activities are not significantly contributing to global warming, and encouraged U.S. lawmakers to more closely examine the methodology of climate science before voting on policy.
+His testimony received praise from Republican Senator Jim Inhofe, and criticism from Democratic Senator Hillary Clinton.
+Crichton's views on climate change are frequently criticized as pseudoscience.

 Illness and death

 According to Crichton's brother Douglas, Crichton was diagnosed with lymphoma in early 2008.
-In accordance with the private way in which Crichton lived, his cancer was not made public until his death.
+His cancer was not made public until his death.
 He was undergoing chemotherapy treatment at the time of his death, and Crichton's physicians and relatives had been expecting him to recover.
 He died at age 66 on November 4, 2008.

 Crichton had an extensive collection of 20th-century American art, which Christie's auctioned in May 2010.

 Reception

 Science fiction novels

 Most of Crichton's novels address issues emerging in scientific research fields.
-In a number of his novels (Jurassic Park, The Lost World, Next, Congo), genomics plays an important role.
+In a number of his novels (Jurassic Park, The Lost World, Next, Congo) genomics plays an important role.
 Usually, the drama revolves around the sudden eruption of a scientific crisis, revealing the disruptive impacts new forms of knowledge and technology may have, as is stated in The Andromeda Strain, Crichton's first science fiction novel: "This book recounts the five-day history of a major American scientific crisis" (1969, p.
 3) or The Terminal Man where unexpected behaviors are realized when electrodes are implanted into a person's brain.